10/30/2024

 Michael McDonald

-Yeah, Tyler, I'll start.
-This is Eric.
-Absolutely.
-What you just said is consistent with the way we looked at the quarter.
 The ES business across the board was very strong.
-Volumes into our network of containers, the needs from those customers, the SK environmental business continued to really meet our expectations and growth both from a margin and a volume standpoint.
-Our facilities network really did an awesome job of handling record volumes of containerized waste once again in our quarter.
-So that core business is really strong.
-Field services, just another great quarter that they put together, the addition of HEPA-Co working with our legacy field service branches, was just outstanding.
-And we managed to continue to manage some good projects.
+Volumes into our network of containers, the needs from those customers, the SK environmental business continued to really meet our expectations and growth, both from a margin and a volume standpoint.
+Our facilities network really did an awesome job of handling record volumes of containerized waste once again in our quarter, so that core business is really strong.
+Field services, just a And we managed to continue to manage some good projects.
 So that was great.
-I guess it was a little challenged as we talked about when you look at the industrial services group for the quarter.
-Really what happened is the turnarounds, we have the same number of turnarounds that we expected for the quarter and expect for the full second half of the year.
-However, the scope and size of those turnarounds were less, but that refinery market is challenged.
-The cracks spread down.
-They're cutting back and they really only wanted to do the work that they needed to do to continue to run and close out the year.
+IS was a little challenged, as we talked about, when you look at the industrial services group for the quarter.
+Really what happened is the turnarounds, we have the same number of turnarounds that we expected. back and they really only wanted to do the work that they needed to do to continue to run and close out the year.
 On the SKSS side, as we all talked about in the script, that was really challenged by how base oil declined.
-And so we took some aggressive actions there on reducing the throughput of our refinery network by closing and reducing the throughput of Newark to make sure that we manage down our inventory, but also correct the pricing environment.
+And so we took some aggressive actions there on reducing the throughput of our refinery network by closing and reducing the throughput of Newark. make sure that we manage down our inventory, but also correct the pricing environment.
 And the team has engaged rapidly on changing our PFO, CFO to adjust to that.
 So we're really confident we're at the low there.
 The items that we're implementing across the board to manage the cost of that network and go forward, we're all engaged in doing that.

 speaker

-The only thing I would add, Tyler, is that you got it right.
+Yeah, the only thing I can add, Tyler, is that, you know, you got it right.
 From where we were in July, nothing really changed.
-I mean, as Eric said, some parts of the ES business did better, some parts did a little worse, but the guy did the guy.
-Who wouldn't have changed it?
+I mean, as Eric said, you know, some parts of the ES business did better.
+Some parts did a little worse.
+But, you know, the guidance, the guide, who would have changed it?
 That was just the answer.
 It really is isolated to SKSS.

 speaker